The space industry is booming again. This media company wants to be its voice

 The answer is last weekend.
 Russia and Germany just launched an Xray space telescope.
 And in about a week, three crew members will head to the International Space Station.
 SpaceX will launch thousands of pounds of supplies to follow them.

 The only reason I know any of this is because of Supercluster, a new media experiment built to get people excited about space again, and, sure, make some money in the process.
-It’s a collaboration between entertainment agency A24 (Moonlight, Eighth Grade) and creative agency GrandArmy—launched in a sponsorship partnership with Dropbox.
+It’s a collaboration between entertainment studio A24 (Moonlight, Eighth Grade) and creative agency GrandArmy—launched in a sponsorship partnership with Dropbox.

 “The problem with space exploration right now is people feel so disconnected from it,” says Supercluster‘s Chief of Content, Robin Seemangal, who has spent the past four years reporting at the Kennedy Space Center.
 Indeed, the golden age of space exploration seems to be over, as the moon landing was 50 years ago now and the government has cut funding to NASA.
 But that doesn’t mean we’re done with space.
 “Right now the space industry is moving to the private sector,” says Seemangal, citing the efforts of billionaires Elon Musk and Jeff Bezos.
 That makes space the kind of news you might read about in Fast Company, as Musk’s SpaceX signs more contracts, but the treatment of space as a business endeavor can undercut the natural wonder of humanity’s exploring the stars.